Data-drone/caterpillar/README.md

 Contributing
 ============
 Not code will be merged unless it has 100% test coverage and passes pep8.
-We code with a line length of 120 characters and we use [py.test](http://pytest.org/) for testing.
+We code with a line length of 120 characters (see tox.ini [pep8] section) and we use [py.test](http://pytest.org/) for testing.
 Tests are in a *test* sub-folder in each package.
+We generally run coverage as follows:

+    coverage erase; coverage run --source caterpillar -m py.test -v caterpillar; coverage report